LoyolaChicagoCS/gradhandbook/source/regulations.rst

-Some time before registration opens there should be a link under http://www.luc.edu/cs/schedules/ labeled with the name of the upcoming semester with a detailed list of courses to be offered, with links to the individual course descriptions and recent syllabi.
+Some time before registration opens there should be a link under http://www.luc.edu/cs/schedules/ labeled with the name of the upcoming semester with a detailed list of courses to be offered.

 Before that, or looking further ahead, you can look at the long-term schedule, showing what courses are planned for what semesters: